 Making Mobile Apps BSA Compliant

-In Fincen’s May 2019 guidance, Fincen clarifies the regulatory treatment given to mobile wallets and applications.
-The financial services organizations creating the P2P apps need to prove to FINCEN and other regulators they comply with all Bank Secrecy Act and Anti-Money Laundering (BSA/AML) laws.
+In FinCEN’s May 2019 guidance, FinCEN clarifies the regulatory treatment given to mobile wallets and applications.
+FinCEN stated that its regulations apply to P2P payment apps and that such apps are subject to Bank Secrecy Act and Anti-Money Laundering (BSA/AML) laws.
 The consequences of non-compliance can be costly, including imprisonment.

 FFIEC Examinations and Mobile Apps